kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	.. code-block:: s

-		plot(x, y)              # plot the raw data lines(lowess(x,y))      # superimpose non-parametric smoother to see the correlation
+		plot(x, y)           # plot the raw data lines(lowess(x,y))   # superimpose non-parametric smoother to see correlation

 #.
 Fit the model and examine the printed output.

 	.. code-block:: s

 		model <- lm(y ~ x)   # fit the model: "y as described by variable x" summary(model)
 		confint(model)

 	- Investigate the model's standard error, how does it compare to the range of the |y| variable?
-	- Calculate the confidence intervals for the model parameters and interpret them.
+	- Calculate confidence intervals for the model parameters and interpret them.

 #.
 Visualize the model's predictions in the context of the model building data.